Grateful (DJ Khaled album)

-Grateful is the tenth studio album by American hip hop producer DJ Khaled, released as a double album on June 23, 2017 by We the Best Music Group and Epic Records.
-The album features guest appearances from a wide array of artists including Future, Travis Scott, Rick Ross, Migos and Quavo, Chance the Rapper, Nicki Minaj, Kodak Black, Alicia Keys, Beyoncé, Jay-Z, Justin Bieber, Lil Wayne, 2 Chainz, Drake, Rihanna, Sizzla, Mavado, Nas, Calvin Harris, PartyNextDoor, Jeremih, Pusha T and Betty Wright, among others.
+Grateful is the tenth studio album by American disc jockey and record producer DJ Khaled.
+It was released as a double album on June 23, 2017, by We the Best Music Group and Epic Records.
+The album features guest appearances from Sizzla, Beyoncé, Jay-Z, Drake, Rihanna, Bryson Tiller, Justin Bieber, Quavo, Chance the Rapper, Lil Wayne, Travis Scott, Rick Ross, Big Sean, Nas, Betty Wright, Alicia Keys, Nicki Minaj, Jeremih, Future, PartyNextDoor, Kodak Black, Pusha T, Jadakiss, Fat Joe, Raekwon, Gucci Mane, Yo Gotti, 21 Savage, T.I., Young Thug, 2 Chainz, Belly, and Mavado.

 Background

 The cover art was released alongside the album's third single on June 5, 2017, and featured Khaled's son Asahd, who was born in October 2016.
 Asahd was also revealed to be acting as the album's executive producer, with his father taking to talk show Jimmy Kimmel Live! in March 2017 to explain the reasoning and process behind his son's position on the album, stating:

 He is credited as executive producer, and his attorney has his points and royalties, everything.
 Listening to the songs, going over the business part of it, [deciding] if the vocals are right, if the beats are right, if the energy's right.
 When he [rocks and grins], those are smash hit records, when he [looks deep in thought], that's the real serious records but hits with substance.
 It's a vibe, you know what I mean?
 Believe it or not, the poops and the throw-ups are super blessings.
 Those are actually the real good ones.
 He actually threw up on me while I was mixing and working on "Shining", and when he threw up on me, that [was] a blessing.